okayzed/get-good-with-vim/README.md

 * learn to use ctrl-x ctrl-l for line completion
 * learn what every key does in normal mode
 * play some vimgolf
-* learn more g commands like gd, gp, gv, gi, gu, gU, gq, g^g
+* learn more g commands like gd, gp, gv, gi, gu, gU, gq, g^g, g_
 * learn how to pipe visual selection to xargs
 * learn what all shift numbers (!@#$%^&*()_+) do
 * learn magic and advanced :s commands
 * learn how to repeat :s commands with &
+* learn how to use and manage marks
 * learn to use :g command (and :g! or :v command)
 * delete everything from your vim config except whats necessary
 * learn how to jump to tag definitions with ctrl-] and use :ts